 - have signed the participation form, available online or from the Registrar's Office.

-Business Services requires that a student's account be paid in full in order to participate in Commencement or to be issued his/her diploma.
+Division of Business and Enterprise Services requires that a student's account be paid in full in order to participate in Commencement or to be issued their diploma.
 Similarly, transcripts and other forms of certification cannot be sent if there is an outstanding balance on a student's account.
-Rather than assuming that all of your bills have been paid, check with Business Services before April 30 to be certain that your account is paid in full so that you may participate in Commencement.
+Rather than assuming that all of your bills have been paid, check with Division of Business and Enterprise Services before May 9 to be certain that your account is paid in full so that you may participate in Commencement.

 Second Semester Off-Campus

-If you are participating in a second-semester off-campus program that extends beyond April 10, you may not be able to graduate with your class unless we receive confirmation by Friday, April 26, that you have completed all parts of your program with grades of C or higher.
+If you are participating in a second-semester off-campus program that extends beyond May 1st, you may not be able to graduate with your class unless we receive confirmation by Friday, May 7, that you have completed all parts of your program with grades of C or higher.
 If such confirmation is not received in time, you must wait until August to receive your diploma (or later if the necessary transcripts are delayed).
-Prior to leaving campus, check with us; we may be able to avoid potential problems which would delay issuing your diploma.
+Prior to leaving campus, check with us; we may be able to avoid potential problems that would delay issuing your diploma.

 Unforeseen Opportunities and the Need to Adjust Plans